enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/queuing.rst

 Discrete resource manager
 +++++++++++++++++++++++++++

 A Resource Manager in which the resource is a list of items without order.
 Each job instance may take 0 to n items.
-Items are attributed nominaly - they are named.
+Items are attributed nominatively - they are named.
 An environment variable of all attributed items is made available to the job instance for when it runs.

 Blocks once the resource is exhausted.